mostrager/openflightplan/CONTRIBUTING.md

-✍️ Content for CONTRIBUTING.md

 # 🤝 Contributing to OpenFlightPlan

-First off, thanks for taking the time to contribute!
+First off, thanks for taking the time to contribute, everything helps!

-We welcome:
+I welcome:

 - 🐛 Bug Reports
 - ✨ Feature Requests